 Adopting an API monetization strategy will allow your organization to drive revenue.
 Like all new business ventures, a carefully developed strategy is needed to ensure that it is developed in a scalable and sustainable way.

 While you might be thinking that you know all there is to learn about API monetization – this is just the tip of the iceberg.
-To get the complete picture, you’ll need to read the upcoming CIOs guide to API monetization set to release in early Q3.
-This whitepaper will take a deeper dive and helps identify which business type your organization is classified in and helps focus on which API monetization approach makes the most sense.
+To get the complete picture, dive into MuleSoft’s CIO guide to API monetization to help identify which business type your organization is classified in and which API monetization approach makes the most sense for your needs.